-I know people who don't read the back of the book before they start, but it seems the author assumes you do, and I think you will be frustrated and miss all the allusions if you don't.
+I know people who don't read the back of the book before they start, but it seems this author assumes that you do, and I think you will be frustrated and miss all the allusions if you don't.
 The book opens with a quote from a fictional person whom Addie remembers in the Prologue (LP Pg.
 9) however, it is unclear exactly who Estele is.
 The story starts a bit like Runaway Bride with a bit of Black Cake mixed in - a young girl bolts from her wedding.

 This book had been on my want to read list so I was glad when my friend chose it for book club.
 Because of Easter and Mother's Day adjustments, however, we had a shorter time frame than the normal month to read the book, and it was quite long.
 I really had to keep after it and wound up using the audio book, eBook and Large Print book as well.
 In the beginning, it was a little slow.
 The story bounced back and forth between Addie in the past and Henry in the present with no connection.
 But then, in Part 3, Ch.
 VIII, ePg.
 135, the three words that changed Addie's life, "I remember you", changed my interest level and got me hooked.
 And then, when I was 75% done, 4 days before book club, I started to feel like I didn't want to finish it because then it would be over and I've been enjoying the company of Addie and Henry.
 Parts of the book, (ref.
 Part 6, Ch.
 IX, ePg.
 397) reminded me of a show called "Lucifer" which I enjoyed watching on TV, regarding the devil in human form and how he interacted with other humans and learned to care and there was one human who was somewhat impervious to him.
 Other parts of the story borrow from "Beauty and the Beast". (ref.
 Part 6, Ch.
 XIV, ePg.
 411)